adrielt07/Golang/introduction/README.md

 5. dont_change_me.go - prints "Edit this file and uncomment the 'message' (remove //) inside main() or init()".
 Go ahead and edit the file as stated.
 It shows that 'const' variables are constant (can't be reassigned with a different value).
 6. slice.go - a simple example of slice
 7. switch_case.go - an example use of switch and case statement.
 Takes one argument: 1 or 2
+8. FizzBuzz.go - example usage of loop and if statements.
+Iterate up to 100.
+If num is a division of 3 print Fizz, if division of 5 print Buzz, lastly if it's a division of 15 print FizzBuzz.